wuzhengy/TAU/Core Design Principles.md

 * mobile phones behind telecom cell tower can not establish direct peer to peer IP connection, due to firewalls restricting incoming unknown IP
 * mobile device availability is random and quality of network is unpredictable due to the location moving
 * no incentive for server to provide free relay services
-* assume P2P idea is wrong... the world is not supposed to communicate with peer to peer in tight instant format ... but loose coupling pub/sub fashion.
+* assume P2P idea is wrong... the phones is not supposed to communicate with peer to peer in reciprocal tight format ... but loose coupling pub/sub fashion.
 It will waste lots of traffic data, but data cost follows moore's law.
+The classical telecom theory is about connection.
+What if the connection is not the way to solve serveless problem.
+* when relay become essential, the centralization of data is inevitable.
+The big data centralization cause over-taxing on individual accounts.

 ### tech components to solve key problems
 * DAG - directed acyclic graph: every data item in TAU has both `content` and `link`.
 TAU content network can be viewed as a DAG.
 Any data connects another data for representing blocks, messages or images.